Skip to main content

 ## Project Description

-[List the concrete deliverables and outcomes.
-What will exist at the end of the project that doesn't exist now?]
+[List concrete deliverables - what will exist at the end that doesn't exist now?]

 - Week 1: [Specific milestone]